 EXHIBITION SPONSORS

-Charles Gaines: 1992–2023 is organized by the Institute of Contemporary Art, Miami, and curated by Gean Moreno, Director of ICA Miami’s Knight Foundation Art + Research Center.
-Major support is provided by Hauser & Wirth, the Nicoll Family Fund, and The Steven and Kathy Guttman Family Foundation.
-Additional support is provided by Funding Arts Network and by the State of Florida through the Division of Arts and Culture.
+The presentation of Charles Gaines: 1992–2023 at the Institute of Contemporary Art, Miami was made possible through major support provided by Hauser & Wirth, the Nicoll Family Fund, and The Steven and Kathy Guttman Family Foundation.
+Additional support was provided by Funding Arts Network and by the State of Florida through the Division of Arts and Culture and the National Endowment for the Arts.
 Thanks to ICA Miami’s Leadership Partner Cartier for their support of this exhibition.

 Men's Arts Council logo